Working Tax Credit: Withdrawal

-The withdrawal rate is the amount that is deducted from the Elements described above.
-If the gross annual income exceeds a predetermined first threshold of £6,420 (in 2013/14) then the withdrawal rate is 41 percent.
-This means that for every £1 earned above the threshold, 41p of the WTC entitlement is withdrawn.
+The withdrawal rate is the amount that was deducted from the Elements described above.
+If the gross annual income exceeded a predetermined first threshold of £6,420 (in 2013/14) then the withdrawal rate was 41 per cent.
+This means that for every £1 earned above the threshold, 41p of the WTC entitlement was withdrawn.

-As withdrawal of tax credits is based on 'gross' rather than 'net' income, however, the claimant is also subject to Class 1 NIC national insurance contributions at 12 percent and UK income tax at 20 percent—making an effective marginal tax rate of 73 percent.
+As withdrawal of tax credits was based on 'gross' rather than 'net' income, however, the claimant was also subject to Class 1 NIC national insurance contributions at 12 per cent and UK income tax at 20 per cent—making an effective marginal tax rate of 73 per cent.